Note: Spring FAQs will be published soon.

 Yes!
 On the transfer website (https://www.newpaltz.edu/admissions/transfer.html), you can find a link that says: “Transfer Course Equivalencies”.
 From there, you can find your school and compare your courses.
 NOTE: If you receive a grade of a "C-" or better, the course will transfer.
 Eight semester planhttps://www.newpaltz.edu/ugc/8-semester-plans/.

-It may take two to three weeks to receive your official credit evaluation.
+Transfer credits are evaluated after the pre-enrollment deposit is made.
+It takes two to three weeks to receive most official credit evaluations.
 You will be notified via email.

 Your final college transcript including AP/IB/CLEP, should be received by the first day of classes at New Paltz.
 They should be sent to the following address.